 Coming from Fushimi-Inari station, the walk to the main shrine takes about 10 minutes and goes through a shopping street of local merchandise and street food and family-inn restaurants.
 The inari sushi, kitsune udon, and grilled quail are worth a try!
 Inari sushi is rice in a sweetened bean curd skin wrap, and as plain, as it sounds, it is one of the best simple variations of sushi around.
 From the main shrine, it takes about an hour to climb up the famed thousand vermillion torii gates to the top of Mt Inari and back.
-The paths are usually empty on non-holidays, but we happened to visit right after the New Year, on Coming-of-Age day, and the shrine was brimming with throngs of people praying for a good year.
+As this is a popular destination, the paths are crowded even on weekdays.

 The quaint town of Arashiyama houses the UNESCO Heritage Site Tenryu-ji and the bamboo grove forest.
 Take the Keihan line to Gion-Shijo and walk over the charming bridge to Kawaramachi station.
 Spot Kyotoites sitting on the bank of the river or feeding the ducks, egrets, and eagles from the bridge.
 Then continue on the Hankyu Kyoto line towards Arashiyama.